HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_credentials.md

 #### 1. Create a Custom Secret
 Create a secret that will be used to reference credentials, this secret should contain all the required attributes (e.g. "username", "password") needed by the credentials.

-There are two way(s) to create and deploy custom secrets:
+There are two ways to create and deploy custom secrets:

 **By Kubectl Command**\
 This is the preferred way of creating secret inside a cluster, Kubernetes will handle the encoding of the key-value pairs in a base64-encoding format.